iamd3vil/blobasaur/README.md

 ### Namespaced Commands

-Blobnom supports Redis-style hash operations for namespacing data.
+Blobasaur supports Redis-style hash operations for namespacing data.
 Each namespace creates its own isolated table, allowing you to organize your data into logical groups.

 - ### `HSET namespace key value`